 Professor (Research) of Anesthesiology, Perioperative and Pain Medicine

 Current Research and Scholarly InterestsWe study drug effects on the nervous system.
 Cellular, synaptic and molecular drug actions are investigated using electrophysiological and pharmacological tools in cortical/hippocampal brain slice preparations.
 We are also interested in mechanisms of neuronal integration and synchronization, especially related to patterns of EEG activity seen in vivo and in brain slices.

 Redlich Professor, Professor of Anesthesiology, Perioperative, and Pain Medicine and, by courtesy, of Neurology

 Current Research and Scholarly InterestsMultiple NIH funded projects to characterize CNS mechanisms of human pain.
 Comparative effectiveness of cognitive behavioral therapy and chronic pain self-management within the context of opioid reduction (PCORI funded).
 Single session pain catastrophizing treatment: comparative efficacy & mechanisms (NIH R01).
 Development and implementation of an open-source learning healthcare system, CHOIR (http://choir/stanford.edu), to optimize pain care and innovative research in real-world patients.

 Fellowship Program Supervisor, Anesthesia

 Current Role at StanfordFellowship Program Supervisor

-Theresa Mallick-Searle, MS, RN-BC, ANP-BC
+Theresa Mallick-Searle, MS, PMGT-BC, ANP-BC